Squawk Box

 Squawk Box is an American business news television program that airs from 6 to 9 a.m.
 Eastern time on CNBC.
 The program is co-hosted by Joe Kernen, Becky Quick, and Andrew Ross Sorkin.
 Since debuting in 1995, the show has spawned a number of versions across CNBC's international channels, many of which employ a similar format.
-The program title originates from a term used in investment banks and stock brokerages for a permanent voice circuit or intercom used to communicate stock deals or sales priorities; it also may refer to the squawk of a bird, like a peacock, which is the logo of CNBC.
+The program title originates from a term used in investment banks and stock brokerages for a permanent voice circuit or intercom used to communicate stock deals or sales priorities.
+It also may refer to the squawk of a bird, like a peacock, which is the logo of CNBC.

 Format

-Dubbed "our pre-game show" by regular co-host Joe Kernen, Squawk Box features early-morning analysis of and breaking news from the financial markets, along with considerable banter between the hosts and their guests – original host Mark Haines stressed the need to "inject a little fun" into business news in the early morning.
+Dubbed "our pre-game show" by regular co-host Joe Kernen, Squawk Box features early-morning analysis of and breaking news from the international markets, along with considerable banter between the hosts and their guests – original host Mark Haines stressed the need to "inject a little fun" into business news in the early morning.
 Another distinctive and long-running feature of the show has been its use of daily "guest hosts" – figures from the world of business and politics who join the team for much of the broadcast, questioning guests as well as offering their own opinions.

-Regular contributors to the show include Sharon Epperson (NYMEX), Rick Santelli (Chicago), Steve Liesman, Guy Adami and CNBC senior analyst Ron Insana.
+Regular contributors to the show include Sharon Epperson (NYMEX), Rick Santelli (Chicago), and Steve Liesman.

-Meteorologists from The Weather Channel contribute to the "Business Travel Forecast" segments.
+The program also features weather forecasts oriented towards business travel; in November 2025, it was announced that these will be provided by AccuWeather meteorologists.